Would Christians marry a non-Christian?

 'Having dated a non-Christian and seen the effect it had on my own faith, I wouldn't want to go there again.'

-Wanting to share every aspect of life, which is not possible with a non-Christian (12 respondents)
+Some said that they wanted to share every aspect of life with their partner, which would not be possible with a non-Christian

 'Personally I think you can be happy married to a non-Christian but I don't think it is God's best.
 It all depends on how important your relationship with God is to you.
 I would find it extremely difficult not to be able to share that vital part of my life with someone I love.'

-Being obedient to what they understand the Bible says
+Some said that only marrying another Christian is being obedient to what they understand the Bible says.

 'It's unscriptural, tempting as it may be.'